 Whirling Dervish Reef

-A freelancing “slickwalk” over and around a mini-mountain range of whirling, sandstone peaks.
-You can follow your bliss here.
+Follow your bliss on a freelancing “slickwalk” over and around a mini-mountain range of whirling, sandstone peaks.
 Want to ascend?
 Up we’ll go.
 Curious about that intriguing cleft below?
 Down we’ll go.
 We’ll mostly be friction-walking, sometimes on steep grades, so you must be sure-footed.
 But we can avoid exposure, adjusting our route to avoid vertigo-inducing perches.
 A European couple who'd hiked all over the world and completed more than 50 of the hikes in our "WOW Utah" guidebook told us—while only midway through our Whirling Dervish day together—"This is one of the most spectacular hikes the two of us have ever done."